ivanisidrowu/KtRssReader/README.md

 Contributions are always welcome.
 If you have any ideas or suggestions, you can contact us or create a Github issue.
 We will get to you as soon as possible.

-## Roadmap

-- [X] Add pure Kotlin parsers.
-- [X] Implement an annotation processor to generate custom Kotlin parsers.
-- [X] Use KSP to speed up the annotation processor.

 ## License

 ```